Clasroom Type: Online and on campus classes

-With the exception of those in the executive MPA program, students must complete the seven required courses below, for a total of 21 credit hours.
+Students must complete the 15 required courses below, for a total of 51 credit hours.
 All course descriptions can be found in the Graduate Academic Catalog.

-In addition to the required courses, students must complete 12 credit hours of elective courses.
+In addition to the required courses, students must complete a combination 15 credit hours of elective courses from the School of Public Affairs and Urban and Regional Planning.
+The elective course must be approved by the program directors.
 All course descriptions can be found in the Graduate Academic Catalog.